NOAA-OWP/LGAR-C/INSTALL.md

 # Installation instructions

-Detailed instructions on how to install, configure, and run LASAM simulation examples.
+Detailed instructions on how to build LASAM in two modes (standalone and nextgen framework).

-### Build and Run LASAM
-Here are two examples to build LASAM: 1) standalone mode and 2) ngen framework.
 Building LASAM requires [GCC](https://gcc.gnu.org) and [CMAKE](https://cmake.org/) on your machine.

-**Example description:** The example provided here simulates infiltration and surface runoff for the period `2016-10-01 to 2017-08-09` using the data from a field site located in Phillipsburg, Kansas.
-There is also another example using data from Bushland, Texas.

-**Additional examples:**
-- LASAM unit test.
-It is recommended to build and run the unittest before running other examples.
-More instructions are provided [here](https://github.com/NOAA-OWP/LGAR-C/tree/master/tests).
-- Synthetic simulation ([here](https://github.com/NOAA-OWP/LGAR-C/tree/master/tests)) for testing/educational purposes.
-It simulates 12 hours of rainfall, infiltration, soil saturation, surface ponding, and surface runoff.

-### LASAM Standalone Example
-#### Build
+### Build (standalone mode)
  - git clone https://github.com/NOAA-OWP/LGAR-C
  - cd LGAR-C && mkdir build && cd build
  - cmake ../ -DSTANDALONE=ON
  - make && cd ..

-### LASAM Nextgen Framework Example
+### Build (nextgen mode)
-- See general [instructions](https://github.com/NOAA-OWP/ngen/wiki/NGen-Tutorial#running-cfe) for building models in the ngen framework.
-Assuming you have a running ngen framework, follow the below instructions to build LASAM and SLoTH, and then run the example.
+- See general [instructions](https://github.com/NOAA-OWP/ngen/wiki/NGen-Tutorial#running-cfe) for building models in the nextgen framework.
+Assuming you have a running nextgen framework, follow the below instructions to build LASAM and SLoTH, and then run the example.
 #### Build

 - #### LASAM